schuchert/wikispaces/pages/FitNesse.Tutorials.ScenarioTables.md

    }
 {% endhighlight %}

 Run all of your unit tests, verify they all pass.
 One fails.
 If you created the GenerateProgramsTest.java, you'll have one failure.
 (If not, do not worry, you'll have the exact same problem in an acceptance test - I had a duplicated test so I get to fix two problems).
 Since the problem is duplicated, and just in case you do not have this unit test, run the entire suite of tests.
-You should have one failing acceptance test as well:// **ScriptTableExamples.CreatingManyProgramsExample**//
+You should have one failing acceptance test as well:**ScriptTableExamples.CreatingManyProgramsExample**

 Upon review, the test data for this test is: